Carnival Dream: History

-Successors

-The Carnival Dream not only introduced the of cruise ships, but highly influenced Carnival's highly popular Vista class of ships.

-Incidents and accidents

 In July 2011, Carnival Dream had issues with one of her engines, forcing a change in her travel schedule.

 On March 14, 2013, Carnival Dream experienced a back-up generator malfunction while performing regular pre-embarkation testing.
 No power outages occurred but Carnival Cruise Line decided to stay docked in port at Philipsburg, Sint Maarten.
 The ship was scheduled to leave port around 5 p.m.
 ET the day before.
-The U.S. Coast Guard said they were notified by Carnival Cruise Lines that Carnival Dream was experiencing problems with her generator.
+The United States Coast Guard said they were notified by Carnival Cruise Lines that Carnival Dream was experiencing problems with her generator.
 Carnival was paying to fly passengers back to Port Canaveral, via Orlando International Airport, or their home cities and canceled Carnival Dreams March 16, 2013 departure.
 The ship set sail on her first cruise after the mechanical problems on March 23, 2013.

 Michael Moses Ward, also known as Birdie Africa, the only child survivor of the 1985 MOVE bombing, died in September 2013, at the age of 41.
 His death occurred in a hot tub aboard Carnival Dream while sailing in the Caribbean.
 Initial reports indicated an accidental drowning.
 Sources say he may have had a stroke in the hot tub.

 On May 3, 2018, a pipe, which was part of the ship's fire suppression system, burst and flooded deck 9.
 About 50 staterooms were affected by the flood.
 On December 29, 2018, lifeboat number 28 broke loose from Carnival Dream for unknown reasons and was excessively damaged.
 Carnival decided to abandon the lifeboat at sea and plans to purchase a new replacement.
 No one was on board the lifeboat at the time and no injuries were reported.

 On October 24, 2019, a few hours after Carnival Dream left Galveston, a man went overboard by jumping off his stateroom balcony.
 Carnival stated "the ship's command promptly began search and rescue procedures, returned to the area near where the incident occurred and notified the US Coast Guard."
 After 586 mi2 covered by the search in 48 hours, the US Coast Guard suspended operations.

-Filming location

-About 20 minutes of the movie Alvin and the Chipmunks: Chipwrecked was filmed aboard Carnival Dream.

-Although unseen, it is mentioned in the 2013 film World War Z that the Carnival Dream is a part of a fleet of ships from around the world taking refuge in the Atlantic Ocean off the East Coast of the United States.
+On November 19, 2025, Lifeboat 3 fell from its position during an unmanned test of lowering the lifeboat whilst the ship was docked in Cozumel, Mexico.
+The lifeboat was severely damaged with part of the orange cover remaining attached to its davit latch, and a large split down the centre of its bow but no damage was reported of Carnival Dreams hull nor any reported injuries from crew or passengers.